0x48piraj/aos/README.md

 PS: Look into the issues.
 Feel free to create a new issue to discuss things.

+# Beyond the garden

+Like any living system, this project is meant to evolve.
+The current implementation focuses on form, but its future lies in weaving a closer harmony between music and intent.

+Some of the directions I'm exploring:

+* **Multisensory extensions**: Coupling visuals with haptic feedback, making sound physically perceptible.
+* **Color selection**: Using mathematical models to generate harmonious palettes from analysing lyrical sentiment letting colors respond to **emotion** as much as to energy.
+* **One-shot composition**: Extend the roses beyond individual cycles to create a single, evolving visual that encapsulates an entire song in one continuous cycle.
+* **Collaborative garden**: Letting people collaborate songs in real-time to grow communal roses, forming a digital garden of shared emotion that evolves through collective listening.
+  - [ ] Multi-track mode to load two songs and visualize them as interwoven roses, where FFT differentials form a sort of "duo-toned petals" for example, using bass / treble as inner / outer layers
+  - [ ] Real-time sharing via WebRTC
+  - [ ] WebMIDI support letting MIDI controllers adjust parameters
+* **Machine-perception feedback loops**: Using computer vision to analyze the generated roses.
+* **Bio-inspired dynamics**: Exploring growth behaviors drawn from phyllotaxis, branching systems and cellular automata.
+  - [ ] Morph petal edges with Perlin noise synced to amplitude which letting us further get away from machine-like motion
+  - [ ] Mapping FFT bins into distortions at different angles, making petals breathe with the music
+  - [ ] Generative seed mode (no audio, but generates roses from random seeds)

+Each of these ideas tries to build upon the project's core philosophy.

 ### Acknowledgements

 This project builds on concepts from music visualizers and floral art traditions, inspired in part by experiments like [Roses in Resonance](https://github.com/iashris/Roses-in-Resonance-Music-Visualization) by [Ashris Choudhury](https://www.media.mit.edu/people/ashris/overview/) and the [spectrographic](https://github.com/LeviBorodenko/spectrographic/) project by [LeviBorodenko](https://github.com/LeviBorodenko), which converts images into sound whose spectrograms resemble the original image.

-While these works planted the seed of inspiration, **Aroma of the Songs** reinterprets music visualization through my own mathematical, generative, and algorithmic frameworks.
-All code, interaction logic, and data mappings were developed from scratch.
+While these works planted the seed of inspiration, **Aroma of the Songs** reinterprets music visualization through my own mathematical, generative and algorithmic frameworks.
+All code, interaction logic and data mappings were developed from scratch.

 #### Surprise your friends